Milnor fibre boundary of a non-isolated surface singularity: The characteristic polynomial of and

-Consider the cyclic graph covering $G\to \gc$, cf. (\ref{algo}).
-Recall that above a vertex $w\in\calw(\gc)$ there are $\n_w$ vertices, while above $e\in \cale_w(\gc)$ exactly $\n_e$ edges of $G$, where the integers $\n_w$ and $\n_e$ are given in (\ref{NW}) and (\ref{NE}) of the main algorithm.
-In particular, they can be read easily from the decorations of $\gc$.
-The cyclic action on $G$ permutes the vertices, respectively edges of the covering cyclically.
+Consider the cyclic graph covering $G\to \gc$, cf. \ref{algo}.
+Recall that above a vertex $w\in\calw(\gc)$ there are $\n_w$ vertices, while above an edge $e\in \cale_w(\gc)$ there are exactly $\n_e$ edges of $G$, where the integers $\n_w$ and $\n_e$ are given in (\ref{NW}) and (\ref{NE}) of the Main Algorithm.
+In particular, they can easily be read from the decorations of $\gc$.
+The cyclic action on $G$ cyclically permutes the vertices situating above a fixed $w$ and the edges situating above a fixed $e$.
 Let $|G|$ be the topological realization (as a topological connected 1--complex) of the graph $G$.
 Then the action induces an operator, say $\mathfrak{h}(|G|)$, on $H_1(|G|,\bfc)$.